 Many airline companies fly from Lima to Cusco, but not all are created equal.
 Here are some of the best airline companies you can take advantage of when flying from Lima to Cusco:

 LATAM is one of the biggest airline companies in South America, and it lives up to its reputation.
-The company offers direct and connecting flights from Lima to Cusco, so you can choose whichever option suits you best.
+The company has direct and connecting flights from Lima to Cusco, so you can choose whichever option suits you best.
 Regarding prices, LATAM is very competitive and often offers great deals.
-To get them, click here!
+Get tickets here.

 Sky is the perfect choice for budget-conscious travelers.
 In addition to being affordable, Sky Airlines is also known for its excellent customer service.
-Follow their website here!
+Just make sure to check for the additional luggage weight and fares.
+Follow their website here.

 Traveling from Lima to Cusco By Bus

 Bus travel is the most popular way for locals to get from Lima to Cusco.
 It is also the cheapest option, with tickets costing around $30.
-The journey takes approximately 24 hours, so ensuring you have a comfortable seat and plenty of food and drink is important.
+The journey takes about 22 hours, so make sure you grab a comfortable seat and pack plenty of food and drink.

-The first step is to book your bus tickets; you can do it in advance or directly at the bus terminal.
-There are several buses from Lima, and each company has its terminal.
+The first step is to book your bus tickets; you can either do it in advance or directly at the bus terminal on the day you travel.
+Each bus company uses its terminal in Lima, so you've got a few options for routes to choose from.
+Here’s a quick rundown of the bus routes available:

-The shortest routes take around 18 to 19 hours to reach Cusco.
-This is the most popular route; the buses will depart from several bus terminals in Cusco, travel along the coastal area to Nazca, climb the mountain of the Andes in Ayacucho, Apurimac, and finally arrive in Cusco.
-The route is windy, and it is recommended to take motion sickness pills.
+This is the shortest and most popular route to Cusco, and it takes around 18 to 19 hours.
+Buses depart from several bus terminals in Lima, travel along the coastal area to Nazca, climb the mountain of the Andes in Ayacucho, Apurimac, and finally arrive in Cusco.
+The route is windy, and it is recommended that you take motion sickness pills.

-The recommended route will be Lima - Nazca - Arequipa - Juliaca - Puno - Cusco.
-You can stop at each place a visit the beautiful cities.
+The recommended route is Lima—Nazca—Arequipa—Juliaca—Puno—Cusco.
+You can stop at each place to visit these beautiful cities.
 The approximate duration of the trip, including stops at each city, will be around 3 to 4 days until Cusco; we recommend booking the buses at each town.

 This is the longest and most remote route from Lima to Cusco.
-It is impossible to travel in one bus; you can travel from city to city in separate buses.
+There isn’t a direct bus that can take you the whole way, so you’d need to switch buses between cities.
 However, you can consider this scenic route by private car.

 To take this route, you must travel from Lima to Huancayo, Ayacucho, Andahuaylas and finally arrive in Cusco in about 28 hours.